 Every year at the end of August, Delft is bursting with TOPdesk staff from no fewer than 11 countries.
 It’s the time of our International Week: a week when international colleagues come together for workshops and presentations, to discuss the future and get to know each other better.
-How will TOPdesk approach International Week in 2021?
-After all, COVID is still a significant factor.
-Executive Team member Everdien Kolk takes us through the current plans!
+How was TOPdesk International Week approached in 2021?
+After all, COVID was still a significant factor back then.
+Executive Team member Everdien Kolk took us through the plans!

 International Week is a fixture on the TOPdesk calendar every year.
 Why is it so important to us, and how are we going to make it as cool as possible in 2021?

 “Why do we have an international week every year?
 For years, it’s been the ideal occasion for two purposes: to have everyone understand where we’re going as TOPdesk, and more importantly, to make everyone feel they’re an important part of the journey.
 We’re one big organization with offices in no fewer than 11 countries.
 Every branch – and every employee – plays a significant role in our organization.”